Definitely not going to refine everything down to individual groupings. Life’s too short.

 thought the Brits were going to come ashore on some other coast.

 To that end, British Intelligence hatches a plot to use a dead body and false papers to trick the Germans into moving some of their tanks and munitions away from the Sicilian coastline.

 Clifton Webb plays the real life Ewen Montagu, the Lt.
 Cmdr. who brilliantly crafted the plan known as Operation Mincemeat.
 (He wrote his own book about it after the war from which the film gets its title.)
 Webb is perfection in this low-key, stiff-upper-lip sort of role as is the entire cast of British stalwarts.
 The movie was filmed on location and has a sort of newsreel feel to it which suits the story and the crisp, no gimmicks direction.

 Among the cast is one American, Gloria Graham who – unbeknown to the character - plays a pivotal (and likely fictional) part in the bizarre plot.
 She is quite wonderful as a young woman devastated by the death of her RAF boyfriend.
-There’s also an Irishman, Stephen Boyd (I think this is his first movie.) a chiseled, florid actor who is also very good in his part, that of a spy for the Nazis – another movie-makers invention.
+There’s also an Irishman, Stephen Boyd (I think this is his first movie.) a chiseled, florid actor who is also very good in the part of a spy for the Nazis.